 What Does It Mean to Call on the Name of the Lord?

-As Christians, we all know the importance of prayer.
-But have you ever noticed that the phrase call on the name of the Lord is mentioned numerous times throughout the Bible?
-In fact, God’s people have called on the Lord throughout the centuries.
+Have you ever noticed that calling on the name of the Lord is mentioned numerous times throughout the Bible?
+God’s people have called on His name for centuries.
+In fact, the first mention of this practice is in Genesis chapter 4.

-Since this phrase is mentioned so frequently throughout the Bible, surely it deserves our attention.
-In this blog post, we’ll look into what calling on the name of the Lord means with the help of verses and notes from the New Testament Recovery Version.
-We’ll also see why it’s so important for our Christian life.
+Since this phrase is mentioned so frequently in God’s Word, surely it deserves our attention.
+In this post, we’ll use verses and notes from the New Testament Recovery Version to see what calling on the Lord means, and why it’s so important for our Christian life.

 The meaning of call in Hebrew and Greek

-In Hebrew, the original language of the Old Testament, the word translated as call in English means to call out to or to cry unto.
-And in Greek, the original language of the New Testament, the word means to invoke a person, to call a person by name.
+The Old Testament was originally written in Hebrew, and the New Testament in Greek.
+These languages are very rich and sometimes convey more in a single word than English can.
+For instance, in Hebrew, the word translated as call in English means to call out to or to cry unto.
+And in Greek, it means to invoke a person, to call a person by name.
 So by definition, calling on the Lord is audible.
-It’s to say His name aloud.
+It’s to say His name aloud, even to cry out unto Him.

 For example, when a little boy falls off a swing, he immediately calls out, “Mommy!”
 When his mother hears his cry, she runs to him, wipes away his tears, and soothes him.
-Children call out to their mothers when they’re hungry, tired, or scared; they call because they’re helpless and need to be cared for.
+Children cry out to their mothers and fathers when they’re hungry, tired, or scared; they call on their parents to get the help they need.

 In the same way, we can cry out to the Lord when we’re spiritually hungry or thirsty, or when we need His care.
-We can call on Him in every kind of situation we find ourselves in.
+We can call on Him in every kind of situation, and be assured that He will respond with exactly what we need.

 A brief history of calling on the name of the Lord